history and present

 Several original projects are created at Archa each year, which are then presented in a series of performances.
 In this way, artists such as Peter Schumann, Min Tanaka and The Residents among many others have created original works under the production of the Archa Theatre.
 An important focal point of the Archa Theatre’s dramaturgy is documentary theatre, where real stories are staged together with their real-life protagonists.
 These performances are often about the problems of marginalized social groups.

 In the dramaturgy of the Archa Theatre socialspecific and documentary theatre is ranked at the same artistic level as other forms of theatre.
-Archa also works in this way in the international context, where it is involved in international projects and each year organizes the Akcent festival of documentary theatre.
+Archa also works in this way in the international context, where it is involved in international projects and each year organizes the International Festival of Documentary Theatre AKCENT.

 The Archa Theatre is an integral part of international networks and projects.
 As part of the European project House on Fire it co-produced the performances We Are your Friends (Die Warme Winkel), Inventory of Powerlessness (Edit Kaldor), The Rite of Spring (She She Pop and their mothers), and Landscape with Skiproads (Pieter De Buysser).

-As part of the European project Theatron the Archa Theatre advances the theme of audience development.
-Unique in Europe is the audience exchange program with the Hellerau Centre for European Art in Dresden.
+As part of the European project Theatron the Archa Theatre advanced the theme of audience development.
+Unique in Europe was the audience exchange program with the Hellerau Centre for European Art in Dresden.

 Archa Theatre is a member of IETM – International network for contemporary performing arts, one of the oldest and largest international cultural networks.